Wesley16838/Online-Bookstore/README.md

 # CS546 Group 2 Final Project
 > An online Bookstore with RESTful API using Node.js/Express and MongoDB.
 Features includes sign up, log in, Cart(add, remove, update and place order), Search books and display books in the page.
-This project cvoer securoty using JWT to authorize user's information.
+This project cover securoty using JWT to authorize user's information.
 Amazing design and perfect error handle.

 ## Default User Credential
 * Email: wesley16838@gmail.com